Princeton, West Virginia: Early history

-Coal and Southern West Virginia
+Growth of coal industry

 In Southern West Virginia, in the late 19th century, coal mining and transportation by the emerging technology of the railroads combined to form a new industry.
 Much of the region's bituminous coal was sent northwest to the Great Lakes, or northeast to the Baltimore and Ohio Railroad's coal piers at Baltimore, or to the world's greatest ice-free port of Hampton Roads in eastern Virginia.

-The Chesapeake and Ohio Railway's coal piers were located at Newport News.
-Across the harbor, the Norfolk and Western Railway's coal piers were located on the Elizabeth River in Norfolk.
-The eastern-bound coal transported by the C&O and the N&W railroads was highly valued for local use and for steam-powered ships, notably those of the U.S. Navy.
-Loaded into large ships called colliers, the West Virginia "smokeless coal" was sent in coast-wise shipping to the Northeastern U.S. points such as New York City and New England, as well as exported to other countries worldwide.

 Princeton's location was east of the primary coalfields, and most of the coal mining and railroad activity was initially elsewhere.
 However, a combination of factors would soon change that, and have profound financial and developmental impact on Princeton.